idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 **Onboard** is an excellent on-screen (virtual) keyboard.
 Handy if you wish to remember how to type less frequent characters for your language.

-# Running GNU/Linux on Windows
+# Running GNU-Linux on Windows
 Just in case you prefer to run Linux from Windows, Windows 10 is able to [run Linux distributions side-by-side](https://docs.microsoft.com/en-us/windows/wsl/install-win1) without fiddling with a virtual machine or a dual boot installation.

 # Running Windows applications on Linux